-If it’s belly fat you want to blast then hula hooping really cuts the mustard, it’s one of the quickest ways to target specifically this area, and something that I have personally tried and had success with.
-You just have to be steadfast in your commitment – as in do it every day and you really cannot fail.
+If it’s belly fat you want to blast then hula hooping really cuts the mustard, it’s one of the quickest ways to target specifically this area and something that I have personally tried and had much success with.
+You just have to be steadfast in your commitment – and by this I mean do it every day and you really cannot fail.

 How I did it:-

 In my first 2 months of using a weighted hula hoop (I used it a lot, up to 5×30 minute sessions a week) I went down 2 dress sizes and lost about 8lbs in weight, and I did nothing else differently.

 Find out more here about how to do this here in this post ‘Best Belly Fat Burner’.

 STEPPING UP THE CARDIO: